evetion/Bathymetric_Pointcloud/README.md

 # Bathymetric_Pointcloud
-Detects the water surface and removes the refraction effect from points
+Using a bathymetric pointcloud, the water areas have been detected.
+The implemented module corrects an underwater point according to a watersurface point from the refraction factor by using Snell's Law.